(Swamp Rose Mallow)

-Hibiscus palustris is a subspecies of Hibiscus moscheutos, a North American native wildflower.
+Hibiscus palustris is a subspecies of Hibiscus moscheutos, which is a North American native perennial.
 The large, pale pink flowers appear in late summer.

 Sowing Hibiscus palustris Seeds:

-Nick seeds with fingernail clippers, then soak in warm water for 24 hours.
-Sow indoors 8 weeks before the last frost date, 1/4" deep.
+Nick seeds, then soak in warm water for 24 hours.
+Start indoors 8 weeks before the last frost date.
+Sow 1/4" deep.
 Full sun to light shade.
 Spacing 3'.
 Store seeds in the fridge.

 Copyright (c) Diane's Flower Seeds.
 All rights reserved.